bparanj/crystal/security/ssl/open-ssl.md

    - OpenSSL supports digital signatures, which authenticate the sender of a message or the origin of a piece of data, ensuring that the communication is not tampered with and comes from a trusted source.

 6. **Cross-Platform Support**:
-   - OpenSSL is cross-platform, meaning it can be used on various operating systems, including Linux, Windows, and macOS, making it a versatile tool for developers and administrators.
+   - OpenSSL is cross-platform, meaning it can be used on various operating systems,  Linux, Windows, and macOS, making it a versatile tool for developers and administrators.

 7. **Command-Line Tools**:
    - OpenSSL includes powerful command-line tools for performing a wide range of cryptographic operations, from generating private keys and certificates to encrypting files and verifying signatures.
 This is useful for developers, system administrators, and anyone needing to implement or manage cryptography.